Powdery mildew of grapevines

 Effective control requires spraying with high pressure, high volume of water; good coverage is of the essence.
 Having a fixed or dynamic schedule for spraying application is a common strategy.

-The following is a list of generic names for fungicides known to help manage powdery mildew and is sorted into groups according to their mode of action:
+The following is a list of generic names of fungicides used in one or more parts of the world and is sorted into groups according to their mode of action:

 Group 3: Sulfur, copper sulfate, bicarbonates, mineral oils, neem oil, and detergents\soap-based products